-According to a 1992 government study prepared by the Mexico's former Mineral Resource Council, (now the Geologic Society of Mexico) on the San Jose de Caliguey salar located within one of the Company's concessions in San Luis Potosi, Mexico.
-The purpose of the study was to improve efficiency of a common salt (sodium chloride, NaCl) production operation within the salar.
-The salt production process began with pumping salar brine from a well 20 meters deep to a number of evaporation ponds "where it remains for a number of days (a minimum of 90 days) to evaporate the water through the sun's energy.
-This concentrates and crystallizes the sodium chlorides and sulfates and, to a lesser extent, potassium.
-They are harvested as a solid and separated into first, second, and third quality, depending on how pure they are".
+A 1992 government study prepared by Mexico's former Mineral Resource Council, (now the Geologic Society of Mexico) located within one of the Company's concessions in San Luis Potosi, Mexico was to improve efficiency of a common salt (sodium chloride, NaCl) in production operations within the Caliguey salar.
+The salt production process began with pumping salar brine from a well 20 meters deep to a number of evaporation ponds "where it remained for a number of days (minimum of 90 days) to evaporate the water through the sun's energy.
+This process concentrates and crystallizes the sodium chloride and sulfates and, to a lesser extent, potassium.
+These are harvested as a solid and separated into first, second, and third quality, depending on the purity".

-As part of the study, the Resource Council collected a number of samples, both sediments, and liquid from facility evaporation ponds and the surface lagoon adjacent to the operation and sent for salt and lithium (Li) analyses, the results showed that the salar at Caliguey contained high levels of lithium and potassium.
+As part of the study, the Mineral Resource Council collected a number of samples, both sediments, and liquid from facility evaporation ponds and the surface lagoon adjacent to the operation and sent it for salt and lithium (Li) analyses; the results reflected that the salar at Caliguey contained high levels of lithium and potassium.
 A number of holes (5) were subsequently drilled at Caliguey.
 Sampling was carried out and the presence of lithium and potassium were noted, however no quality control or quality assurance was carried out and sample contamination was suspected.
-These holes did not intersect basement.
-Depths for the holes ranged from 34 to 60 metres.
+These holes did not intersect the basement rocks and the depths for the holes ranged from 34 to 60 metres.